 When deciding which real estate method is right for you, it’s helpful to keep the following factors in mind:

-• Finances: How much money can you afford to spend right now?
+- Finances: How much money can you afford to spend right now?
 How much can you borrow?
 Are you already a homeowner?
 Did you refinance recently?

-• Risk tolerance: What is your appetite for risk and which investments are more likely to feel comfortable – not stressful – to own?
+- Risk tolerance: What is your appetite for risk, and which investments are more likely to feel comfortable – not stressful – to own?

-• Diversification: How important is it for you to have diversified investments right from the get-go?
+- Diversification: How important is it for you to have diversified investments right from the get-go?

 Easily invest in real estate

-Our mission at Arrived is to make real estate investing accessible to everyone, at every rung of the investment ladder.
-Which is why, at Arrived, you can get start buying shares of real estate and let us handle the rest.
-No deposits, loans, or mortgage payments required.
-Browse through our available properties and start building your portfolio today.
+Our mission at Arrived is to make real estate investing accessible to everyone at every rung of the investment ladder.
+This is why, at Arrived, you can get started buying shares of real estate and let us handle the rest.
+No deposits, loans, or mortgage payments are required.